2022 WNBA Finals: Game 3

 Connecticut came out strong on their home court in the first quarter of Game Three and won the quarter 34–19.
 Las Vegas made a slight recovery and won the second quarter 23–19, which left Connecticut's lead at eleven points heading into half time.
 Las Vegas won quarter three 27–24 to cut the lead to eight points.
 However, Connecticut dominated the fourth quarter 28–7 and won Game Three by twenty-nine points.
-The Sun had six players score in double digits and were lead by Alyssa Thomas.
+The Sun had six players score in double digits and were led by Alyssa Thomas.
 Thomas scored a triple-double with sixteen points, fifteen rebounds, and eleven assists.
 It was Thomas' third triple-double of the season and the first triple-double scored in the WNBA Finals.
 Jonquel Jones lead the team in scoring with twenty points.
 DeWanna Bonner added eighteen points, Natisha Hiedeman scored fourteen, DiJonai Carrington scored twelve points from the bench, and Courtney Williams added eleven.
-The Aces had four players score in double figures and were lead by Jackie Young with twenty-two points.
+The Aces had four players score in double figures and were led by Jackie Young with twenty-two points.
 A'ja Wilson scored nineteen points, Kelsey Plum added seventeen, and Chelsea Gray scored eleven.

 Game 4

 Game Four started out with Las Vegas holding a slight edge as they won the first quarter 16–12.
 The second quarter as also a low-scoring, close quarter with Connecticut coming out on top 16–14.
 Las Vegas took a two-point lead into halftime and slightly expanded on it in the third quarter, which they won 23–21.
 The game was back-and-forth in the fourth quarter, with Connecticut leading with as little as two minutes left in the game.
 However, Las Vegas scored the final eight points of the game, and won the fourth quarter 25–22 to win the game by six points.
 They won the series three games to one.

 Las Vegas had five players score in double digits, and the highest scorer was Chelsea Gray with twenty.
 Riquna Williams scored seventeen points, Kelsey Plum scored fifteen, Jackie Young scored thirteen points, and A'ja Wilson scored eleven points.
 Wilson also grabbed fourteen rebounds to record her third double-double of the finals.
-The Sun also had five players score in double digits, lead by Courtney Williams who scored seventeen points.
+The Sun also had five players score in double digits, led by Courtney Williams who scored seventeen points.
 Jonquel Jones scored thirteen points, DeWanna Bonner scored twelve and Brionna Jones and Alyssa Thomas both scored eleven points.
 Thomas' recorded a triple-double by adding ten rebounds and eleven assists.
 This was only the second triple-double in WNBA Finals history, after Thomas' in Game Three.